Consensys/doc.tessera/docs/HowTo/Generate-keys.md

 tessera -keygen -filename /path/to/key1 -keygenconfig /path/to/argonoptions.json
 ```

-For more information on Argon2 see the [Argon2 Github page](https://github.com/P-H-C/phc-winner-argon2).
+For more information on Argon2 see the [Argon2 GitHub page](https://github.com/P-H-C/phc-winner-argon2).

 ## Updating password protected private keys